filipi/onde/doc/INSTALL.md

 First install the data base server, on ubuntu 20.04 it can be like this

     apt install postgresql-12

+PS: The minimum supported Ubuntu version by ONDE is 16.03.
+As such, the minimum version of Postgresql should be 9.5.
+In that case, the command would look like this:

+    apt install postgresql-9.5

 Now, use the **``su``** command to become the postgres user.
 The postgres user is usually setup without a password, that's